Shipping with this method takes 3-5 days

 Side Effects and Safety

-- Common: dizziness, sleepiness, headache, breast tenderness, mood changes, bloating, abdominal discomfort.
+- Common: dizziness, drowsiness, headache, breast tenderness, bloating, abdominal discomfort.

 Onset Time